 TenEighty posts may include embedded content from other websites including (but not limited to) YouTube, Twitter, and Instagram.
 Embedded content from other websites often behaves in exactly the same way as if you have visited the other website.

 If you choose to send us a message via our on-site Contact form, you will be asked to enter your name so that we know who you are, and your email address so that we can respond.
-The data submitted is sent to TenEighty co-editor AJ Brinnand who may store it indefinitely at his discretion, or pass it on to other relevant members of the TenEighty team, in dealing with your inquiry.
+The data submitted is sent to TenEighty’s co-editors (Teoh Lander-Boyce and AJ Brinnand) and editorial coordinator (Lucy Cooksley) who may store it indefinitely at their discretion, or pass it on to other relevant members of the TenEighty team, in dealing with your inquiry.
 You will be asked explicitly for your consent before you submit the form.

 Additionally, members of our team may create external Google Forms for discrete purposes, and publicise them on the site or our social media accounts.
-For example, our co-editors occasionally open applications for new writers on the @TenEightyHQ Twitter; this form will require personal information including contact details which may be retained for up to three months, will be used to assess applicants’ suitability and respond to those who are successful, and may also be shared with other team members involved in the subsequent training process.
-The incumbent Spotlight editor, meanwhile, may invite submissions from smaller YouTubers wishing to be featured in the Spotlight section; this form will require the submitter’s name, YouTube channel, and location to allow the editor to find their content and assess whether it meets TenEighty’s remit (as a site that focuses primarily on UK YouTubers), and the information will be retained indefinitely to allow the editor to check in on submitted channels regularly.
-However, any such external forms are created and managed independently of the main site by the individual team members in question, and the forms themselves should explain what data is being collected and how it will be used.
+For example, our co-editors will occasionally open applications for new writers; forms for this purpose will require personal information including contact details which may be retained for up to three months, will be used to assess applicants’ suitability and respond to those who are successful, and may also be shared with other team members involved in the subsequent training process.
+Previous editors of the Spotlight section have invited submissions from smaller YouTubers wishing to be featured therein; these forms have required the submitter’s name, YouTube channel, and location to allow the editor to find their content and assess whether it meets TenEighty’s remit (as a site that focuses primarily on UK YouTubers), and the information was retained indefinitely to allow the editor to check in on submitted channels regularly.
+Because external forms like these are created and managed independently of the main site by the individual team members in question, it isn’t possible to cover every eventuality here, so please consult the forms themselves – they should explain what data is being collected and how it will be used.

 There are additional conditions that apply only to registered users (i.e. members of the TenEighty team who have an account that allows them to access the content management system, sometimes called “the CMS” or “the backend”); those can be found here.